apache/inlong-website/docs/sdk/dataproxy-sdk/usage.md

 | configBasePath         | String   | The path of the local configuration file.
 The default is ./inlong.
 When isReadProxyIPFromLocal is true, the configuration file is searched from this directory.|                                 |

-When isReadProxyIPFromLocal is set true, the configuration information of Dataproxy will be obtained from the local configuration file.<br/>
+When isReadProxyIPFromLocal is set true, the configuration information of Dataproxy will be obtained from the local configuration file.

-The path to the local file is:<br>
+The path to the local file is:
 ```
     ${configBasePath}
 ```
-The file name is: <br>
+The file name is:
 ```
     ${dataProxyGroup}.local<br/>
 ```
-For example:<br/>
+For example:
 ```
     configBasePath = /data/inlong
     dataProxyGroup = inlong_test